mdvicente/Generate-faces/README.md

 # Generate-faces
-This project uses GANs to generate new images of faces using Tensorflow
+Generate new images with GANs using TensorFlow